zachary2wave/zachary2wave.github.io/README.md

 I am a PHD student in Southeast University, majoring in Intelligent Communications.

-Here, you can find something awesome，maybe skills, projects, slides or paper, which contains  what I have done in last 8 years after stepped electronic information engineering about wireless communication, signal processing, intelligence algorithm.
+Here, you can find something awesome, maybe skills, projects, slides or paper, which comes from  what I have done in last 8 years after stepped electronic information engineering about wireless communication, signal processing, intelligence algorithm.

 The majority of them was programmed with MATLAB\Python